 I was the first person to be reading the actual print of the book that Dwight had self-published through Amazon.
 Dwight had had several friends proofread and edit his on-line rough draft, but a few typos had slipped through.
 I wanted to find as many as I could before I left so he could all the sooner make the book available to the public and print up a few more copies for friends.
 Most were minor that few would notice, such as an inconsistency in using "ok" or "okay" and not always putting a comma in numbers of a thousand and more and making that common mix-up of peddling and pedaling.
 He also used the expression "win-win" in a story from the seventies before the term entered the lexicon.
 The stories were always so gripping it was hard to slow down to catch such things.

-My route from Terre Haute over the Wabash River from Illinois on the Theordore Dreiser bridge to Bloomgton, sixty miles away, took me past just one Carnegie Library in Spencer.
+My route in to Bloomington a few days before took me across the Wabash River at Terre Haute on the Theordore Dreiser bridge.
+There was a lone Carnegie Library on the sixty mile stretch to Bloomington in Spencer.
 It was now a museum.
 It acknowledged its Carnegie roots with a Carnegie Coffee Bar.
 It's corner location allowed this historic building to fully display its unspoiled grandeur.